nathandud/nathandud.github.io/_posts/2024-08-22-uuidv7-swift.md

 let timestamp = Int(Date.now.timeIntervalSince1970 * 1000)
 {% endhighlight %}

-I'm all for using inferred types when the type is clear from the intializer.
+I'm all for using inferred types when the type is clear from the initializer.
 In the case of a 16-member tuple, I would rather see an explicit type declaration.
 Thankfully iOS 17 has a [type alias](https://developer.apple.com/documentation/foundation/uuid_t) for it: `uuid_t`.
 I will also rename `value` to `uuidBytes` to remind me that each element is a byte.